Vyygir/script-router/README.md

 ## Development ##

-I can't promise or guarantee regular maintenance and updating of the plugin, so if you spot a route that hasn't been added, or tweak one that isn't picking up correctly, then please feel free to fork the repository, make your change, and then create a pull request back.
+I can't promise or guarantee regular maintenance and updating of the plugin, so if you spot a route that hasn't been added, or want to tweak one that isn't picking up correctly, then please feel free to fork the repository, make your change, and then create a pull request back.
 Whilst I'm not regularly maintaining the code, that doesn't mean that I won't pick up pull requests.

 I will only accept commits that follow the same code standards as my own - so make sure that you set your IDE to your tabs!
 The code is fairly straightforward though, so picking it up and